 A groundbreaking study conducted at the University of Montreal uncovered insights regarding the conceptual theory known as central auditory gain and possible connection between tinnitus and hyperactivity in the brain and auditory pathways.
 When people with normal hearing wear earplugs, their hearing sensitivity increases, but when they wear noise generators, their sensitivity to sound decreases.
 This is the first study to show that gain adaptation occurs at the highest level of the auditory system, the cortex, with no observable changes in lower auditory pathway levels (e.g. inner ear, brainstem, and auditory nerve responses).
 Although additional studies are needed, these findings could represent a major step forward in developing new tinnitus treatment strategies.

-To manage your tinnitus and lessen its impact on your life, start by getting a proper diagnosis, then work with a licensed hearing care professional to devise the best treatment options and coping strategies for your unique situation.
+To manage your tinnitus and lessen its impact on your life, start by getting a proper diagnosis, with specific tinnitus tests, then work with a licensed hearing care professional to devise the best treatment options and coping strategies for your unique situation.

 It's time to finally treat your hearing loss.
 Sign up for a free consultation with a licensed hearing care professional today to determine if you have hearing loss.
 It’s the start of your journey towards better hearing.